 Evaluating predicates in this manner is slow because the DBMS must traverse the entire tree and determine the correct action to take for each operator.
-A better approach is to just evaluate the expression directly.
+A better approach is to just evaluate the expression directly (think JIT compilation).
+Based on a internal cost model, the DBMS would determine whether code generation will be adopted to accelerate a query.